arduino/help-center-content/content/Hardware Support/UNO/Restore-the-USB-connectivity-firmware-on-UNO-R4-WiFi-with-espflash.md

 ---
-title: "Restore the connectivity firmware on UNO R4 WiFi with espflash"
+title: "Restore the USB connectivity firmware on UNO R4 WiFi with espflash"
 id: 16379769332892
 ---

 The UNO R4 WiFi has a ESP32-S3 chip, which handles the USB-to-serial communication.
-The firmware for this chip can normally be upgraded [using Arduino IDE or Arduino Cloud](https://support.arduino.cc/hc/en-us/articles/9670986058780-Update-the-connectivity-module-firmware-on-UNO-R4-WiFi#iot), but if this is not possible the firmware can be restored using **espflash**.
+The firmware for this chip can normally be upgraded [using Arduino IDE or Arduino Cloud](https://support.arduino.cc/hc/en-us/articles/9670986058780-Update-the-connectivity-module-firmware-on-UNO-R4-WiFi), but if this is not possible the firmware can be restored using **espflash**.

 You may want to use this procedure if: